Syllabus

 This course on social studies of technology focuses on the practice of creating and using technological artifacts.
 Students are expected to critically examine how designers develop products, how users negotiate with their ‘intended’ use, and the different meanings of use as artifacts become everyday objects through a series of writing assignments.

-I designed and taught a version of this course in Fall 2013.
+I designed and taught a version of this course in Fall 2013 at the Department of Science & Technology Studies, Cornell University.

 Living in a Digital World